MPatricioEmmauel/MPatricioEmmauel/README.md

 ### Current Works
  * Started learning C 🖥!!
- * I'm currently working ⚙️ on implementing a program that **compresses files with huffman coding**
+ * I'm currently working ⚙️ on implementing a program that **compresses files with Huffman coding**
  * Working up on polishing my skills 🌱 in **Competitive Programming**.

 ### Programming Languages